wonderbird/gof-patterns/Repository/README.md

 * `ListExercises` returns the list of saved exercises.
 * `AddExercise` allows saving an exercise.
-* `FindExercisesStartedInTimePeriod` returns the list of saved exercises for which the start time and date lie between two given boundaries.
+* `FindExercisesStartedInTimePeriod` returns the list of saved exercises for which the start time and date are between two given boundaries.

 The controller class shall delegate all interaction with the storage backend to a repository implementation.